 1. Waterproof formulas may not be the best for lashes

-Here in hot and humid Singapore where our skin never stops producing oil and sweat all day long, waterproof formulas of everything are a godsent.
+Here in hot and humid Singapore where our skin never stops producing oil and sweat all day long, waterproof formulas of everything are godsent.
+Or are they?

 Waterproof mascaras may indeed make your lashes look va-va-voom all day long, but they aren’t exactly the healthiest option for two reasons.